Kodaira-Spencer Anomalies with Stora-Zumino Method: Kodaira-Spencer anomalies in dimensions

 or equivalently

-we see that $R_i{}^j$ is the curvature of the connection $\de_i\,M^j$.
-Notice that, if $n>1$, the connection is non-Abelian.
-As usual, $R$ obeys to a Bianchi identity:
+we see that $\mathcal{R}_i{}^j$ is the ``curvature" of the ``connection" $\de_i\,\mathcal{M}^j$.
+Notice that, if $n>1$, the connection is non-abelian.
+As usual, $\mathcal{R}$ obeys to a Bianchi identity:

-$R_i{}^j$ fails to be horizontal:
+$\mathcal{R}_i{}^j$ fails to be horizontal:

-Nevertheless, one can produce vanishing invariants in $2\,n$ dimensions, by considering traces of powers of $R$.
-In particular, if we want to find anomalies in $2\,n$ dimensions, we have to produce a $\delta$ cocycle of total degree $2\,n+1$.
+so that it is an instance of \eqref{F2ghosts}.
+Nevertheless, one can produce vanishing invariants in $2\,n$ dimensions, by considering traces of powers of $\mathcal{R}$.
+In particular, if we want to find anomalies in $2\,n$ dimensions, we have to produce a $\delta$-cocycle of total degree $2\,n+1$.
 So, according to the Stora-Zumino method, we need vanishing invariants of total degree $2\,n+2$.
-Since $R$ has total degree two, we consider traces of powers of $n+1$ $R$'s.
+Since $\mathcal{R}$ has total degree two, we consider traces of powers of $n+1$ $\mathcal{R}$'s.

 Let us consider for definiteness the case $n=2$ (four dimensions).
 At the end, we will be able to generalise to arbitrary $n$.
-We have to write down invariants with three $R$'s.
+We have to write down invariants with three $\mathcal{R}$'s.
 There are three possibilities:

 They are classified by the partitions $1+1+1 = 1+2 = 3$, which dictate how to take the trace.
-To see that they vanish \emph{in four dimensions}, notice that each of them involves three $M^i$ free of derivatives, but the index $i$ takes only two values in four dimensions, so that in the combination $M^i\,M^j\,M^k$ one of the possible values of the index must be repeated.
-Thus, there is twice the same $M$ in that combination.
+To see that they vanish \emph{in four dimensions}, notice that each of them involves three $\mathcal{M}^i$ free of derivatives, but the index $i$ takes only two values in four dimensions, so that in the combination $\mathcal{M}^i\,\mathcal{M}^j\,\mathcal{M}^k$ one of the possible values of the index must be repeated.
+Thus, there is twice the same $\mathcal{M}$ in that combination.
 Therefore, it vanishes for anticommutativity:

-Analogously, any possible combination of five (or more) $\de_i\,M^j$ vanishes in four dimensions, since there are four possible matrices $\de_i\,M^j$ as the indices $i,j=1,2$ vary:
+Analogously, any possible combination of five (or more) $\de_i\,\mathcal{M}^j$ vanishes in four dimensions, since there are four possible matrices $\de_i\,\mathcal{M}^j$ as the indices $i,j=1,2$ vary:

 These conclusions can be also confirmed by expanding the polyforms in their components and using the same logic.
 For instance,

 in which each line separately vanishes, for any choice of the indices $i,j,k=1,2$.